Where AI Falls Down in Cybersecurity

 "Using AI to rapidly recognize and respond to threats without human intervention hasn't been adopted due to technology challenges across platform and product vendors and a general lack of confidence in the AI technology itself," says Doug Saylors, partner and cybersecurity co-lead with global technology research and advisory firm ISG.

-"When integrating ML/AI into a system, we need to be mindful of the fact that the system is learning from its continued experience and that an adversary could teach it to be OK with dangerous things," warns Jennifer Fernick, global head of research at security consulting firm NCC Group.
-"In practice, a motivated attacker may choose to continually expose progressively more extreme input to the system, with the goal of desensitizing it to malicious inputs." warns Jennifer Fernick, global head of research at security consulting firm NCC Group and a governing board member of The Linux Foundation's Open Source Security Foundation.
+"When integrating ML/AI into a system, we need to be mindful of the fact that the system is learning from its continued experience and that an adversary could teach it to be OK with dangerous things," warns Jennifer Fernick, global head of research at security consulting firm NCC Group and a governing board member of The Linux Foundation's Open Source Security Foundation.
+"In practice, a motivated attacker may choose to continually expose progressively more extreme input to the system, with the goal of desensitizing it to malicious inputs."

 That's right — the first adversarial AI you encounter may be your own.

-Note: Editor's Note: This piece is part two of a two-part point/counterpoint series looking at the role AI plays in cybersecurity.
-Part 1 looks at the practical uses of AI in cybersecurity.
-This article examines the challenges of distinguishing between AI technology and AI marketing.